cde-ev/cdedb2/doc/source/Realm_Core_Anonymous_Contact.rst

 Accountability
 ^^^^^^^^^^^^^^

-In order to hold an abuser accountable it is not sufficient to decrypt the store identity for internal use, rather it needs to also be *revealed* to someone.
+In order to hold an abuser accountable it is not sufficient to decrypt the stored identity for internal use, rather it needs to also be *revealed* to someone.

 Since this is only required in actual cases of abuse, there is no implementation to do